 - In a small bowl, mix together softened cream cheese and 2 1/2 tablespoons sugar until smooth and blended.
 Set aside.

 - Scoop a heaping tablespoon of batter into each prepared muffin cup, adding just enough that the bottom of the muffin liner is covered.
 Add a small dollop (about a teaspoon) of cream cheese mixture to the center of each muffin cup.
 Top cream cheese with another spoonful of batter, evenly dividing the remaining batter between the muffin cups.
 If desired, sprinkle the top of each muffin with sparkling sugar.

-- Bake for 20 to 25 minutes or until muffins just test done with a toothpick, taking care not to overbake.
+- Bake for 15 to 20 minutes or until muffins just test done with a toothpick, taking care not to overbake.
 Remove muffins from pans and cool on a wire rack, or eat warm out of the oven.

 - I've had good results baking this recipe with both white flour and whole wheat pastry flour, or a combo of the two.
 Whole Wheat Pastry Flour is 100% whole wheat, but it lends quick breads a lighter taste and texture, more akin to that achieved by using white flour.